codinglead/codinglead.github.io/_posts/2018-12-26-indenting-and-spacing-in-html.md

 </html>
 ```

+## How to Properly Indent and Space HTML

 In HTML, the beginning and ending tags of an element on multiple lines should always be left-aligned.
 For example, when you see <div>, you should be able to visually scan the page straight down to find its closing tag (the same for <code><header></code>, <code><main></code> and <code><footer></code>).
 One way to implement this is to create opening and closing tags at the same time and then add the contents.

 When elements are nested within another element, they should be indented two or four spaces from the opening tag.
 For example, I chose to indent my HTML with two spaces. <code><header></code> is indented two spaces from <code><div></code> and <code><h1></code> is indented two spaces from <code><header></code>.
 Make sure that your HTML indenting is consistent throughout the page.